 Finding a job can seem daunting at first, particularly after a long period of not working.
 But there are resources that you can use to find suitable roles.

 Before you start searching, you need to know broadly what such a job would look like.
-Figure out what you want to do and what you don’t want to do.
+Figure out what you want to do and what you do not want to do.
 This may mean knowing the specific roles that you’d like to fill but it can also be simply knowing what field or industry you’d like to work in.

 Think about whether you have the necessary skills to do the job.
 It may help to make a list of personal strengths that you can consider when looking at job advertisements.

 What hours are you looking to work?
 Jobs can be full-time (usually 35 to 40 hours a week) or part-time.
 Some jobs may offer flexible working hours, which can be tailored to your needs and situation.
 You should also consider whether you are looking for permanent or temporary work.

 With a zero-hours contract, an employer does not guarantee to provide work and only pays you for the hours you worked.
 In working out whether a zero-hour contract will affect your eligibility for benefits, you should consider the average number of hours you work per week.